eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 44. Then, I found an image, copied it.

-45. Then, at the root of the application directory (nextjs-blog), I created a public folder, and within, created an images folder and pasted the image in it as such:
+45. Then, at the root of the application directory (nextjs-tailwindcss), I created a public folder, and within, created an images folder and pasted the image in it as such:
 ```
-    /nextjs-blog/public/images/convictlake.jpg
+    /nextjs-tailwindcss/public/images/convictlake.jpg
 ```

-46. Then, I went to the /nextjs-blog/styles/globals.css file and defined the **.custom-img** CSS class selector and now the file looks like this:
+46. Then, I went to the /nextjs-btailwindcsslog/styles/globals.css file and defined the **.custom-img** CSS class selector and now the file looks like this:
 ```
     @tailwind base;
     @tailwind components;